PratikAeraple/PratikAeraple/README.md

 - **Cloud**: AWS, Google Cloud
 - **Other**: WordPress, Git, GitHub

 I have a passion for creating intuitive and seamless user experiences through beautiful user interfaces.
-Additionally, I am exploring the **world of cloud computing** with a keen interest in **AWS**.
+Additionally, I am exploring the **world of cloud computing** with a keen interest in **AZURE**.

 ---